MorrisMA/MiniCPU-S/README.md

 standard or custom serial I/O devices.

-In its current state, the instruction set for the MiniCPU-S has been defined and the initial release of the MiniCPU-S System Design Description has been released.
+In its current state, the instruction set for the MiniCPU-S has been defined and the initial release of the MiniCPU-S System Design Description has been made.
 The MiniCPU-S serial ALU has been coded, tested, and released.
 The MiniCPU-S Program Control Unit (PCU) is in development.